tobiayodele/Sudoku/README.md

 # Sudoku Cell Removal Methods Experiment

-Java-based Sudoku experiment to compare the efficiency in generating a **unique** Sudoku puzzle.
+Java-based Sudoku experiment to compare the efficiency of different cell removal methods in generating a **unique** Sudoku puzzle.

 ---